l-hoang/scala-chef/README.md

 ### How loops work

-**NEEDS TO BE IMPLEMENTED**

 Loops in Chef consist of these 2 statements:

 *Verb the ingredient.* (loop declaration)
-*Verb the ingredient until verbed.* (loop end)
+*Verb [the ingredient] until verbed.* (loop end)

 The first checks to see if the value of the ingredient is non-zero.
-If it is, it does everything until the *Verb the ingredient until verbed.*. *verbed* must match the *Verb* in the loop declaration.
+If it is, it does everything until the *Verb [the ingredient] until verbed.*. *verbed* must match the *Verb* in the loop declaration.
 Also, the loop end statement will decrement the value of the ingredient specified by 1 every time it hits it.
+Specifying an ingredient in the loop end is optional.

-When the parsing hits a loop start statement, END.finish will need to do these
+When the parsing hits a loop start statement, END.finish will do these things:
-things:

-* Create an entry for the verb being used in the LoopStart hashmap, and assign it to the current line number.
+* Add "D" or "ED" to the end of the verb for indexing
-* Create an entry for the verb being used in the LoopEnd hashmap.
-It will be assigned by the "until" statement.
+* Create a LoopInfo entry for the verb being used in the loopBindings hashmap.
+* Assign the Ingredient and Starting line to the LoopInfo entry
 * Create a LoopStart class and save it to the hash map of lines and their functions.

-The runtime evaluator will need to grab the values from the hashmaps itself when it sees that a line is a LoopStart line. (i.e. this doesn't create a function to use) It also needs to check if the condition (non-zero value)
-holds: if it doesn't, it will get the LoopEnd value of this verb and jump there.
-Otherwise, it'll "enter the loop" by going into the next line.
+The runtime evaluator will need to grab the values from the hashmaps itself when it sees that a line is a LoopStart line.It also needs to check if the condition (non-zero value) holds: if it doesn't, it will get the LoopEnd value of this verb and jump there.
+Otherwise, it'll "enter the loop" by going into the next line and pushing the current verb onto a loop stack to keep track of the current loop frame.

 When parsing hits the loop end/until statement, these things need to be done:

-* Create a function that will decrement the ingredient value that was provided.
-* Take 'verbed' and take the -d off the end.
-Use that to index into the LoopEnd hashmap, and assign that entry the line number of the line that this statement is on PLUS 1 (so it can jump to the point after this statement).
+* Update the end line and ingredient value to be decremented in the hashtable
 * Create a LoopEnd class and save it to the hashmap of lines and their functions for the runtime evaluator to use later.
-Also be sure to pass in the function that decrements the ingredient value.

-The runtime evaluator will need to grab the values from the hashmaps itself when it sees that a line is a LoopStart line.
-From there, the runtime evaluator needs to jump back to the beginning of the loop where the condition will be evaluated once more.
+The runtime evaluator will need to grab the values from the hashmaps itself when it sees that a line is a LoopEnd line.
+From there, the runtime evaluator checks the initial loop condition and jumps back to the beginning of the loop if the condition is met.
+Otherwise, it exits the loop by popping the verb from the stack and continuing evaluation on the next line.

 ### How function calls work